Richard J Oliver

 Richard James Oliver (born 16 July 1975), formerly known as Jamie Oliver, is a Welsh former musician.
 He is best known as the longtime keyboardist, turntablist and supporting vocalist for Lostprophets.
-He was also a fouding member of No Devotion.
+He was also a founding member of No Devotion.
 He quit the music industry in 2017 in order to focus on his art and fitness career.

 Early life

 Oliver and the band remotely knew each other, as they were part of the same music scene.
-Oliver used to play bass guitar in small local bands in his late teens, and was offered a position as the lead vocalist in Lee Gaze's first band, Fleshbind.
+Oliver used to play bass guitar in small local bands in his late teens, and was offered a position as the lead vocalist in Ian Watkins and Lee Gaze's first band, Fleshbind.
 He declined the offer as he had to go to university.

 Before joining the band, he was a painter.
 "I grew up in the valleys painting the villages, painting the people, painting the mountains," Oliver told Wales Online in April 2012.
 "That was all I knew, just the colours of the valleys.
 Having travelled round the world and living somewhere else now, those colours are unique to Wales," he added.